SpagoAsparago/kingdom-of-ds-hacking.github.io/src/gen4/guides/field/pt_hgss-reusable_tms.md

 > The Research was made by Mikelan98 with help from NextWorld and Bagboy.
 Mikelan98 has requested that you give credit to him if you implement this in your hack.

 This is a guide on how to implement reusable TMs in Platinum and HGSS.
-The US versions of those games are used, so offsets might be not be the same if you're using a different version.
+The US versions of those games are used, so offsets may be not be the same if you're using a different version.

 The tools required are an hex editor and Tinke 0.9.2, or instead CrystalTile2 if you're using HGSS.